bagisto/bagisto-docs/src/package-development/localization.md

 ```

 ::: tip Translation Namespace
 The `loadTranslationsFrom()` method registers translations with the `rma` namespace.
-This means you'll reference translation keys as `rma::admin.title` or `rma::shop.create-return` in your application.
+The file name is the group, so a key in `lang/en/app.php` is referenced as `rma::app.admin.return-requests.title`.
+Core packages keep one `app.php` per locale, with `admin`, `shop` and other top-level sections inside it.
 :::

 ### Publishing Translations (Optional)